Private Vehicles for University Business Policy

 - using a private vehicle is necessary on disability or medical grounds.

-- Line managers have authority to determine whether circumstances are appropriate for staff to use their own vehicles for University business in accordance with clause 7 of this policy, and to approve such use; line managers must seek advice from the Chief Financial Officer before approving exceptions to this policy on the grounds of cost effectiveness.
+- Line managers have authority to determine whether circumstances are appropriate for staff to use their own vehicles for University business in accordance with clause 7 of this policy, and to approve such use; line managers must seek advice from the Director of Property Services before approving exceptions to this policy on the grounds of cost effectiveness.

 - The owner of a private vehicle being used for University business must carry adequate insurance cover for their protection and for the protection of any passengers.
 Private vehicles must be roadworthy with a current registration and warrant of fitness.

 - Responsibility for ensuring that staff comply with this policy rests with the relevant line manager.